DayuanTan/AI-TensorFlow-Blockchain-Certificate/Enterprise_Design_Thinking_IBM/Readme.md

 # 2 What is important - A focus on user outcomes

+## 1. Identify your users and their problems
 When you focus your team and your work around your users and their needs, you’re able to more easily decide what’s important.
 This makes your offerings more essential to the people who use them.
 If all you did was ask:

 - Who are our users?